Sue: Is there anything I should know?

 Sue: This had better be good.
-We’re due for a good one.
+We’re due a good one.
 Who’s David Agnew?

 Me: He doesn’t exist.

-Sue: Is it because they were embarrassed with the quality of the script, or were they getting around BBC rules and regulations again?
+Sue: Is it because they were embarrassed with the script, or were they getting around the BBC’s rules and regulations again?

 Me: It’s co-written by the producer and the script editor.